 The garden is located on a patch of previously unused ground beside the district's parking lot and its corporation yard (6344 Clark Road).

-Planting areas will include a focus on erosion control; fire-resistant plants; plants to encourage butterflies, pollinators and birds; and drought-and shade-tolerant native plants.
+Planting areas include a focus on erosion control; fire-resistant plants; plants to encourage butterflies, pollinators and birds; and drought-and shade-tolerant native plants.

-Want to help?
+Want to contribute to the garden?
 Here's how!

 The garden was a favorite project of former PID Director Doug Flesher, who passed away in 2016.
 Prior to this death, Doug was a hearty proponent of the garden, enthusing often about all that could be learned at the site.